 In the Foundation Stage we follow the Early Years Foundation Stage Curriculum (EYFS).
 We support our children to become independent and collaborative learners by providing a range of activities and experiences.
+Our curriculum is co-designed by teachers and children where an enquiry based approach enables children to lead learning suitable for their unique needs and stage of development resulting in high engagement levels.
 Through these experiences we encourage children to take risks, discover and make links between their explorations.
-We also introduce and begin to embed our school Christian Values: hope, friendship, trust, courage, love, forgiveness

 Within the EYFS there are seven areas of learning and development with all areas of learning and development important and inter-connected.
 The areas are split into prime and specific.
 The prime areas of learning are fundamental to children’s successful learning in the specific areas and are vital as they lay the foundations for children’s success in all other areas of learning and life: